-During this ongoing period of (COVID) social distancing, the chemsex walk-in services remain closed.
+During this ongoing period of (COVID) social distancing, the chemsex support and walk-in services remain closed.

 If you are concerned about your use or your support needs, there are a number of ways in which we can support you: choose the option that suits you best.

 1. “I think I‘ll be fine until the walk-in clinics re-open”.

 That’s great.
 Email us if that changes, or see more online support from us here, like videos, online tools and harm reduction tips.
 Click here to visit our chemsex information and harm reduction pages.